M66B/FairEmail/FAQ.md

 so it is not possible to apply filter rules to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save data.

+To debug rules you can long press *Operations* to see logging about the evaluation of rule conditions.

 Using filter rules is a pro feature.

 <br />